Top 10 Travel Experiences to Remember Forever, Part 1

-When you can’t travel, what’s the next best thing you can do?
-For me it’s one of two things: plan the next trip, or revisit photos and memories of previous ones.
-Since even travel planning is a big unknown right now, reminiscing it is!
+When I’m not on the road I’m either planning my next trip or reminiscing about previous ones.
+And I find that reading others’ gives me ideas for future trips.
 I’ve loved each and every one of my trips, solo or not, challenging or easy.
-I’ve picked as my top 10 travel experiences those that left a strong and lasting impression – good or bad, but ones I’ll remember forever.
+So for some travel inspiration, I’ve picked my top 10 travel experiences.
+Those that left a strong and lasting impression – good or bad – but which I’ll remember forever.

 They may be in your country, or they may be similar to what you’ve experienced as well.
 Perhaps they are on your bucket list.
-It could be that you’ve never heard of them but are now tempted to visit.
-Either way, I’d love to know what you think.
+You may not have heard of them but are now tempted to visit.
+Here is Part 1, in random order.

 Odeon of Herodes Atticus, Athens, Greece